open-cogsci/osdoc/content/pages/manual/variables.md

 =var.correct == 0
 ~~~

 You cannot use the square-bracket syntax when using Python code.
-Instead, you use the `var` object to retrieve a variable, like you would in an ordinary `inline_script`.
+Instead, you use the `var` object to retrieve a variable, like you would in an ordinary INLINE_SCRIPT.

-The same principle applies to 'Show if' fields in `sketchpad` items.
+The same principle applies to 'Show if' fields in SKETCHPAD items.
 For example, if you want to draw a leftwards arrow only if the variable `cue` has been set to 'right', simply type the proper condition in the 'Show if ...' field and draw the arrow, as in %FigShowIf.
 Make sure that you draw the arrow after you have set the condition.

 %--
 figure:
  id: FigShowIf
  source: show-if.png
- caption: "'Show if' statements can be used to indicate that certain elements from a `sketchpad` or `feedback` item should only be shown under specific circumstances."
+ caption: "'Show if' statements can be used to indicate that certain elements from a SKETCHPAD or FEEDBACK item should only be shown under specific circumstances."
 --%

 Important: The moment at which a conditional statement is evaluated may affect how your experiment works.
 This is related to the prepare-run strategy employed by OpenSesame, which is explained here: